wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-open-telemetry.md

     openTelemetry: {
       enabled: true, // default: false
       exporterHttpEndpoint: '', // standard otel http exporter endpoint
-      exporterJaegerEndpoint: '', // 'http://localhost:14268/api/traces' we recommed to use it for development
+      exporterJaegerEndpoint: '', // 'http://localhost:14268/api/traces' we recommend to use it for development
-      jwtToken: '', // jwt token for authentication, use for development only, adds authentication header to the exporter },
+      authToken: '', // jwt for authentication format: 'Bearer ...', use for development only, adds authentication header to the exporter
     },
+  },
   // ...
 });
 ```

+Empty values could be omitted.

 ## Environment variables configuration